Patient education: Follicular lymphoma in adults (Beyond the Basics)

 Stem cell transplantation — Stem cell transplantation (also called bone marrow transplantation or hematopoietic stem cell transplantation) is generally reserved for people whose lymphoma has recurred after treatment.
 (See "Patient information: Bone marrow transplantation (stem cell transplantation) (Beyond the Basics)".)

 Clinical trials — A clinical trial is a carefully controlled way to study the effectiveness of new treatments or new combinations of known therapies.
 Clinical trials are especially important for persons with follicular lymphoma since there is no treatment currently available to cure this disease.
 Ask a health care provider for more information, or read about clinical trials at:

 FOLLICULAR LYMPHOMA PROGNOSIS

-For patients with advanced forms of follicular lymphoma (ie, stages III and IV disease) (table 1), the average survival is more than 10 years.
+For patients with advanced forms of follicular lymphoma (ie, stages III and IV disease) (table 1), the average survival is approximately 19 years.
 Despite its slow-growing nature, most cases of follicular lymphoma are not curable with currently available therapies.

 Researchers have developed a way to estimate how long a person with lymphoma is likely to live based on what they call the "Follicular Lymphoma International Prognostic Index" (FLIPI).
 This index takes into account five factors that affect prognosis.
 The index can also help doctors identify which patients will benefit from specific chemotherapy treatments.